lhalf/autospy/README.md

 ## Overview

 A test spy is a type of [test double](https://en.wikipedia.org/wiki/Test_double) used in unit testing.
-It provides the same interface as the production code, but allow you to set outputs before use in a test and to verify input parameters after the spy has been used.
+It provides the same interface as the production code, but allows you to set outputs before use in a test and to verify input parameters after the spy has been used.

 [`#[autospy]`](https://docs.rs/autospy/latest/autospy/) generates a test spy object for traits.